Data Quality

 Surveys of providers can help identify issues that influence data quality and help states plan technical assistance and training activities.

-ENHANCE, a research project designed to improve the quality of child outcomes data, consisted of four studies examining the quality of the data being collected through the Child Outcomes Summary (COS) process.
+The ENHANCE Research Project consisted of four studies examining the quality of the data being collected through the Child Outcomes Summary (COS) process.

 State-Developed COSF Provider Implementation Surveys